vasilek93/friends-on-vacation/README.md

 entertainment, hotel etc.) and amoun of an expense.
 Then program calculates sum of all expenses made, average expense value and number of friends (according to the number of different friends' names).

 To execute program run Main.java

 Here I provide short user manual.
+You can also open this information by pressing "?" button in the program's window!
 1. To add new expense that a friend made, type an expense details in text fields and press Save button.
     1.1.
 Name must not be empty.
 You also cannot leave default expression in the name text field.
     1.2.
 Expense type is not mandatory field.
 If You leave there default expression, it will be called "not defined".